ChristianVerdin/Online-Learning/README.md

 # DataCamp
-Projects and notes from DataCamp
+Projects and notes from DataCamp...

 Click on Different Branches for links to jupyter notebooks and datasets

     Project A: Who Is Drunk and When in Ames, Iowa?
     - Location: https://github.com/ChristianVerdin/DataCamp/tree/Ames